Huddly/sdk/examples/ga_peoplecount/README.md

 ## Check out your Dashboard
 You should now have tracking data coming in, and you can select different date ranges for your report.

+## NB!
+### I'm not getting any detections:
+  Make sure that you're streaming from the camera, pick any video application and select HUDDLY IQ, you should start getting in detections.